mahedee/articles/Integrate-bot-with-sequential-flow-of-dialog.md

 * Go to your C sharp bot file (generally it stands on project folder and named with your [ProjectName].cs).

-[_Because you use ASP .NET Core as the tergeted framework of your application, you can transfer it now inside a sub directory named __Bots__.
+[_Because you use ASP .NET Core as the targeted framework of your application, you can transfer it now inside a sub directory named __Bots__.
 Please consider, if you transfer, please fix it's namespace as well as inside pre processing of the startup file.
 If you not interested, it's ok until you create another bot file._]

 * Change the class declaration of your bot activity class.
 Use generic type, where type is Dialog